Growth slows again for Robinhood; stock falls after earnings

 The company whose easy-to-use trading app helped bring a new generation of investors to the market said Thursday that its revenue rose 14% in the fourth quarter from a year ago, less than half its growth rate in the summer months.

-The company also warned that revenue in the current first quarter could decline sharply compared to the year-ago quarter.
-Its shares, which dropped 6.4% in regular trading hours, fell 9.5% after the market closed to $10.51.
+The company also warned that revenue in the current quarter could sag sharply from a year earlier.
+The forecast was weaker than Wall Street was expecting, and Robinhood's shares fell 11.5% after the market closed, following up on a 6.4% loss in the regular trading session.

 The $362.7 million in revenue that Robinhood made during the last three months of 2021 fell short of analysts' expectations for $376.3 million.
-So did its net loss of $423.7 million, or 49 cents per share.
-Wall Street was looking for a milder loss of 35 cents, according to FactSet.
+So did its net loss of $423.3 million, or 49 cents per share.
+Wall Street was looking for a loss of 35 cents, according to FactSet.

 Robinhood’s business does best when people use its app to trade often, because it makes money by routing their orders to market makers and big trading firms.
 That wasn’t a problem in the first quarter of 2021, when hordes of smaller-pocketed investors banded together to drive shares of GameStop, AMC and other “meme stocks” to dizzying levels.
 Nor was it an issue in the second quarter of 2021, when record-breaking jumps for dogecoin and other cryptocurrencies drove another surge of trading.